sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/checks.md

 ## Subdues

-Use the [`subdues` attribute][75] in check definitions to set specific periods of time when Sensu will not send alerts based on the events the check produces.
+Use the [`subdues` attribute][82] in check definitions to set specific periods of time when Sensu should not execute the check.
 Subdues allow you to schedule alert-free periods of time, such as during sleeping hours, weekends, or special maintenance periods.

 You can set more than one subdue at a time.
 Each subdue includes a begin and end time as well as how often to repeat the subdue, if desired.

-For example, this check would be subdued from 5:00 p.m. until 8:00 a.m.
+For example, this check will be subdued (in other words, will not be executed) from 5:00 p.m. until 8:00 a.m.
 PDT on every weekday, and for the entire day on weekends, as well as every Friday from 10:00 until 11:00 a.m.
 PDT:

 {{< language-toggle >}}